Co-Executive Director and co-founder

-Cherry Steinwender is Executive Director and co-founder of the Center for the Healing of Racism.
+Cherry Steinwender is Co-Executive Director and co-founder of the Center for the Healing of Racism.

 Mrs. Steinwender has conducted workshops for delegations from South and Central America, Africa, South Asia and Europe who were guests of the U.S. State Department and interested in learning about American racism.